Lucas-Barrios/lab_llm_judges_Lucas_Barrios/evaluation_design.md

 **Prompt:**
 ```
-You are a customer-facing assistant for Kairos Consulting's admin portal.
+You are a customer-facing assistant for this consulting firm's admin portal.

 A client writes in: "Hi, I'm trying to access the competitive intelligence report you
 generated for my wellness studio last week.
 I click the download button but nothing